caidentity/sketch-plugins/README.md

 ## Plugins

-Export Android Assets - This is a custom plugin to export assets to all drawable densisites such as ldpi, mdpi, hdpi, xhdpi & xxhdpi.
+Export For Android - This is a custom plugin to export assets to all drawable densisites such as ldpi, mdpi, hdpi, xhdpi & xxhdpi.